How can I find out more about my allocated surplus?

 How is my patronage distribution issued?

-The cash portion of your patronage distribution may be issued to you by check or recorded on the Association’s books in a special account called patronage payable.
+Your patronage distribution may be issued to you by check, direct deposit, or recorded on the Association’s books in a special account called patronage payable.
 The board sets a minimum check amount as a way of controlling expenses.
 Cash distributions below the minimum are set up in the patronage payable account.

 Members may request the monies in their patronage payable account in the form of a check, have the funds applied to their loans or leave these amounts on account with the Association.